 The term Statutory indicates that statutory auditing must be done.
 A statute is a regulation, or law that has been enacted by an associated government.
 The Centre or the State may pass multilevel laws.
 A regulation can also be applied to any law that is set by the board of directors or management team of a company.

-Document Requirements For Statutory Audit in Dubai UAE
+Here Are the Requirements for Statutory Audit in Dubai, UAE for 2024

 These are several documents that auditors need to conduct statutory audits: